 A defense contractor had a contract with the Libyan government.
 The 2011 war caused the contractor to suspend its operations and file a claim with its insurance company.
 Underwriters sought to recover some measure of compensation by liquidating the project's remaining assets.

-A team of MSI consultants with experience working with the Libyan government were tasked to obtain the approvals necessary to ascertain the disposition of the project assets and determine whether those assets could be secured and liquidated.
+A team of Madison Springfield consultants with experience working with the Libyan government were tasked to obtain the approvals necessary to ascertain the disposition of the project assets and determine whether those assets could be secured and liquidated.
 During the stage of the recovery effort, it was discovered that the new government was considering resuming the performance of the contract.